WithoutPants/stash-plugin-duplicate-finder/README.md

 # How to use

-Untar the release for your platform into your `plugins` stash directory and reload plugins (or restart stash).
+This plugin is released with binaries for multiple platforms.
+Most people should not need to compile their own.
+Just un-tar the release for your platform into your `plugins` stash directory and reload plugins (or restart stash).
 A new task should be present in the Tasks page.

-A documented default configuration file is included.
+You may need to edit the config.yml file before running the plugin.
+It is well-documented within the file.

 *NOTE:* the plugin uses the sprite files to find duplicates.
 This means that if you remove a file from your stash library but do not remove the generated files (specifically the generated sprite file), then the plugin will continue to use the sprite file for duplicate detection.

-# How to build
+# How to build from source

 `make build` - builds the plugin executable for your platform `make build-release-docker` - performs cross compilation in the `stashapp/compiler:develop` docker image and builds release tars